HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/container_deployments/dx_performance_medium_cfg.md

 | **Total** | | **60000** | **79532** | **60000** | **79532** |

 !!!note
-     Bolded values are tuned helm values and other values are default minimal values.
+     Values in bold are tuned Helm values while the rest are default minimal values.

-For convenience, these values were added to the medium-config-values.yaml file in the hcl-dx-deployment Helm chart.
+For convenience, these values were added to the `medium-config-values.yaml` file in the hcl-dx-deployment Helm chart.
 To use these values, complete the following steps:

-- Download the Helm chart from FlexNet or Harbor.
+1. Download the Helm chart from FlexNet or Harbor.

-- Extract the TGZ file (hcl-dx-deployment-XXX.tgz).
+2. Extract the TGZ file (`hcl-dx-deployment-XXX.tgz`).

-- In the extracted folder, navigate to the following structure to go to the medium-config-values.yaml file: hcl-dx-deployment/value-samples/medium-config-values.yaml.
+3. In the extracted folder, navigate to the following structure to go to the `medium-config-values.yaml` file: `hcl-dx-deployment/value-samples/medium-config-values.yaml`.

 ## Additional References:

-- Digital Experience Core tuning details are available in [DX Performance Tuning Guide](https://opensource.hcltechsw.com/digital-experience/CF221/guide_me/Performance_Tuning/)
+- Digital Experience Core tuning details are available in [DX Performance Tuning Guide](https://pages.git.cwp.pnp-hcl.com/CWPdoc/dx-mkdocs/in-progress/guide_me/performance_tuning/traditional_deployments.html)